goblimey/go-ntrip/README.md

 There is a little bit of useful information scattered around various public web pages.
 There's also an open source library of C code to handle them, RTKLIB.
+This was my main source of information about RTCM and
 I've copied some of
-the more relevant RTKLIB source files into this repository as a handy reference.
+the more relevant RTKLIB source files into this repository as a handy reference for other programmers.

 There are already open-source tools available to convert an RTCM3 data stream into messages in another format called RINEX.
 That's an open standard and the result is human readable.